Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 check fails, the steed crosses the fence, but the rider falls out of the saddle.

+### Other Plains Terrain Features
-**Other Plains Terrain Features:** Occasional trees dot the landscape in many plains, although on battlefields they're often felled to provide raw material for siege engines (described in Urban Features).
+Occasional trees dot the landscape in many plains, although on battlefields they're often felled to provide raw material for siege engines (described in Urban Features).
 Hedgerows (described in Marsh Terrain) are found in plains as well.
 Streams, generally 5 to 20 feet wide and 5 to 10 feet deep, are commonplace.

-**Stealth and Detection in Plains:** In plains terrain, the maximum distance at which a Spot check for detecting the nearby presence of others can succeed is 6d6×40 feet, although the specifics of your map may restrict line of sight.
+### Stealth and Detection in Plains
+In plains terrain, the maximum distance at which a Spot check for detecting the nearby presence of others can succeed is 6d6×40 feet, although the specifics of your map may restrict line of sight.
 Plains terrain provides no bonuses or